 Other key lawyers:

-- Advised Capita Property & Infrastructure Limited on a court action raised in the Court of Session by Greater Glasgow Health Board.
-The action relates to the construction of the Queen Elizabeth University Hospital in Glasgow.
+- Advising Capita Property & Infrastructure Limited in an action raised in the Court of Session against them by Greater Glasgow Health Board (GGHB).

 Other key lawyers: